derekcool/vocab_ai/README.md

 Games includes
 - review words with AI generated explanation and examples
 - sentence with missing word quiz (multiple choice)
+- guess the correct word from the definition.

 ## How to use
 1. run ollama, replace model name if necessary.